 Pagan and Roman Catholic statues, and “carrying the god”

-Roman Catholics, (as most other pagans,) also pray, worship, and bow down to statues of ‘Mother’ Mary and other Catholic ‘saints,’ the Roman Catholic ‘Jesus christ,’ etc. They also touch, display, and worship these statues, pictures, and talismans in their homes and churches, and carry them in religious processions and ceremonies, trusting that the icon will do some kind of ‘miracle’ for them, or ‘prove’ the ‘power’ of the Roman Catholic church and her leaders by some ‘miraculous sign.’
+Roman Catholics, (as most pagans,) also pray, worship, and bow to statues of ‘Mother’ Mary and other ‘saints,’ the Roman Catholic dead ‘Jesus’ etc. They also touch, display, and worship these statues, pictures, and talismans in their homes and churches, and carry them in religious processions and ceremonies, trusting that the icon will do some kind of ‘miracle’ for them, or ‘prove’ the ‘power’ of the Roman Catholic church and her leaders by some ‘miraculous sign.’

 The practice of “carrying the god” and other icons in pagan processions is an age-old part of pagan witchcraft, which was also Christianized by the Catholic Church.
 Therefore, Catholics carry the pope in religious parades as well, venerating him as ‘god on earth’ and ‘holy father,’ paying the same reverence to him as to the God of the Bible.

 God tolerated no such confusion between Him and idolatry in Ex.
 20:1-6.
 He commanded, “You shall have no other gods before Me.
 You shall not make a carved image – any likeness of anything in heaven, on earth, in the water, or under the earth [to revere, praise, worship, trust, consult, etc.] You shall not bow down to them nor serve them...”
 [Find proof of this Catholic idolatry in our study, ‘The Ecclesia (the true body of Christ) Converted to Christianity.’]